Proportional Representation in Trinidad and Tobago

 On September 11th, 2013, Trinidad and Tobago took an important step toward fair representation by passing the Municipal Corporations Amendment Bill.
 The bill introduces a degree of proportional representation into Trinidad's local elections.
 Previously, all local government officials were either appointed or elected under winner-take-all rules, in which citizens of Trinidad and Tobago voted for candidates in single-member districts, and the candidate who won a plurality of votes in each district was elected - much like congressional elections in the U.S. Under the new proportional representation system, citizens will vote for a political party, and that party's representation will be proportional to the percentage of the vote it receives.

 Like many former colonies of Great Britain, Trinidad and Tobago is a republic with a bicameral parliament based on the Westminster system of government.
-The local government of Trinidad is divided into 14 "corporations," which each consist of nine regions and five municipalities.
+The local government of Trinidad is divided into 14 "corporations," five of which are municipalities, while the other 9 are larger regions.
 The government officials in these 14 corporations were previously decided by winner-take-all elections and appointments.
 Because of this, in 9 of the 14 corporations, one party controls over 80% of the seats.
 Such monopoly control is commonplace in winner-take-all systems, in which a party with a plurality of support in a given geographic region can control all of that region's representation.

 The new system will not replace winner-take-all elections in Trinidad and Tobago's corporations.
 Instead, it will provide more opportunities for representation by having the four aldermen (similar to councilmen or commissioners) for each corporation be elected by proportional representation instead of being appointed.
 This will decrease the size of the majority the dominant party holds by allowing the minority party in a district to pick up an extra position or two.